SaiSamyuktaP/digit_recogniser/README.md

 # digit_recogniser
 Recognizing digits using CNNs
 This project consists of a 4 layers Sequential Convolutional Neural Network for digits recognition trained on MNIST dataset.
 I have build it with keras API (Tensorflow backend) which is very intuitive.
 I have achieved 98.88% accuracy in less than 5 mins, to run the whole code.
+Vary the number of layers and number of epochs to increase the accuracy

 ## Libraries used:
 1. Pandas